 Take up the challenge

 Te Papa Museum has both physical and virtual herbaria and students can do the same.
 Traditional fern collections shows students how to collect, press, mount and label ferns.
 Alternative fern collections lets students use their imaginations when creating digital herbaria.
-(New Zealand native ferns can help students with identification.)
 Once students have established their collections, they can use the fern specimens or image cards to create a DIY fern classification system.
 Fern propagation explains how to grow ferns from spores.
 Finally, students channel their inner acting skills to create storyboards in Using ferns to survive.

 For explanations of key concepts, see Ferns – key terms.